a11599/mod/README.md

 ### `mod_set_stereo_mode`

 Set the stereo panning method for stereo output devices.
-The function does nothing if the device is mono or has been forced to mono output in `mod_setup`.
+The function does nothing if the device is mono.
 This function can be called before or during playback.
 The change becomes effective at the next audio rendering pass (~ 2 * render buffer size latency).

+Switching between mono and stereo on DAC and Sound Blaster devices during playback is only possible when the `MOD_FLG_FMT_CHG` flag was set during device setup.
+On these devices, switching between mono and any stereo mode will flush the audio buffer and reinitialize the output device.

 Inputs:

-- AL: Stereo panning method.
+- `AL`: Stereo panning method.
 See `MOD_PAN_*` constants.

 Outputs:

-None.
+- `AL`: Actual stereo panning method (always `MOD_PAN_MONO` for mono devices).

+### `mod_set_sample_rate`

+Change the sample rate.
+This is only allowed on DAC and Sound Blaster devices if the `MOD_FLG_SR_CHG` flag was set during device setup.
+This operation will flush the audio buffer and reinitialize the output device.

+Inputs:

+- `EAX`: Requested new sample rate.

+Outputs:

+- `EAX`: Actual sample rate.

+### `mod_get_nearest_sample_rate`

+Get the closest sample rate relative to current sample rate for the selected output device.
+Some devices (all DACs, the original Sound Blaster and Pro) are limited to a limited set of possible sample rates.

+For example, DAC devices which use the timer interrupt can sample at 44192 Hz or 42614 Hz, but not in between.
+When a sample rate is specified during device initialization or via `mod_set_sample_rate`, the device will use the nearest possible value.
+This is one step in the example, so if the current sample rate is 44192 Hz and this function is called with `EAX` = `-1`, the function will return `42614` in `EAX`.

+Sound Blaster 16 in contrast can use any sample rate, so if the current sample rate is 44100 Hz and this function is called with `EAX` = `-1`, the function will return `44099` in `EAX`.

+Inputs:

+- `EAX`: Number of steps relative to current sample rate.
+Use negative amount for lower, positive for higher sample rates.

+Outputs:

+- `EAX`: Nearest possible sample rate.

 ### `mod_set_position`